fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 }
 ```

-So now only we can create and terminate instances of our contract, which is nice.
+So now we control creating and terminating instances of our contract, which is nice.

 But what if during the contract's lifetime:
 - You want to change the controlling account?
 - You want to have multiple controlling accounts.